benaadams/ERCs/ERCS/erc-XXXX.md

 Theft of the controlling NFT is account takeover.
 The controller token MUST be treated as a root credential.

 Risk isolation between multiple accounts under a single controller does not protect against compromise or loss of the controller itself.
 If the EOA or owner account holding the controller NFTs is compromised, the attacker gains root control over every account whose controller token that address holds.
 If the owner's keys are lost and no recovery mechanism has been configured, all controlled accounts become permanently inaccessible.
 The approval-scoped isolation described in this ERC protects accounts from each other's token-level approvals - it does not protect them from a shared root-control failure.
 Users who require stronger isolation at the root-control layer SHOULD hold controller tokens in separate owner accounts, use a multisig or threshold scheme as the owner, or configure social recovery before it is needed.

+### EIP-7702 delegation risk

+[EIP-7702](./eip-7702) delegation applies generally to any EOA; for threat-model purposes, a 7702-delegated EOA SHOULD be treated as a mutable contract owner rather than a plain key-held EOA.
+The following risks are specific to NFT-controlled accounts under this ERC:

+**No control-version increment on delegation change.** `controlVersionOf(tokenId)` does not change when the owner's 7702 delegation changes.
+Validators installed by malicious delegated code remain active until `resetDelegations(tokenId)` is explicitly called.
+Unlike a controller-NFT transfer, which automatically invalidates all delegated authority, a delegation change is invisible to the controlled account's authorization model.

+**Persistent backdoors specific to this ERC.** Malicious delegated code can install validators (which persist because the control version does not change), initiate a pending `setUnlockDelay` reduction to the minimum (subject to the meta-timelock), and grant token approvals from the controlled account.
+Revoking the 7702 delegation does not undo any of these.
+Users recovering from an unwanted delegation SHOULD treat revocation as only the first step; they SHOULD also call `resetDelegations(tokenId)`, revoke standing approvals via the revocation interface, verify the configured `unlockDelay`, and cancel any pending unlock-delay decrease.

+**Correlated multi-account compromise.** This ERC makes it natural for one EOA to hold multiple controller NFTs.
+A single delegation compromise exposes every controlled account simultaneously.
+The approval-scoped isolation between accounts does not protect against a shared root-control failure at the owner level.

+**Transfer lock protects the NFT but not the assets.** The unlock delay prevents atomic NFT theft, and execution is frozen from `proposeUnlock()` onwards.
+But delegated code can drain assets via `execute()` and `executeBatch()` while the token is in the normal locked state without touching the transfer lock at all.

+Security-sensitive implementations MAY choose stricter owner-environment policies.
+For example, an implementation MAY reject execution when `ownerOf(tokenId)` is a 7702-delegated EOA (detectable via `EXTCODESIZE == 23`), or MAY pin an expected `EXTCODEHASH` for the owner at the current control version and reject execution when it changes unexpectedly.
+For high-value accounts, a contract owner (multisig, Safe, or purpose-built controller) is materially safer than a raw EOA, because contract accounts cannot be 7702-delegated.

 The transfer lock mechanism mitigates accidental or unauthorized control rotation.
 Because controller tokens are minted locked, require an explicit `proposeUnlock` plus `completeUnlock` flow before they become transferable, and immediately re-lock on transfer, [ERC-721](./eip-721) single-token approvals cannot by themselves trigger a transfer, and `setApprovalForAll` is forbidden.
 The transfer approval version is incremented on every `proposeUnlock`, `lock`, and successful transfer, which automatically invalidates all prior single-token approvals.
 This eliminates the risk of stale approvals becoming active when the owner prepares the token for transfer: any approval granted before the unlock proposal is no longer recognized.
 The owner must explicitly re-approve after initiating unlock if delegated transfer is desired.